 The results of quantitative studies almost always include tables.
 Introduce the table in the text before the table appears.
 The labeling on the tables should be clear and complete enough so that the table could stand alone.
-To quote from the APA Publication Manual, 6th Ed. (p.
+The APA Publication Manual, 6th Ed. states (p.
 130): "In the text, refer to each table and tell the reader what to look for.
 Discuss only the table's highlights; if you find yourself discussing every item of the table in the text, the table is unnecessary".
 The text should complement the table or figure.
+Depending on the number of tables included, this chapter is often 20-30 pages.